RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

 ###### Uplink LoRa Frame Testing

-- You should now be in the Main menu and have four options.
+6. You should now be on the Main menu and have four options.
 This time **select Option 2** to send an uplink LoRa Frame.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/sending-data-to-the-server.png"